Certora/Documentation/docs/ref-manual/approx/loops.md

    unwinding violation notifies the user that this rule might not hold.

- * In **optimistic mode** (enabled by passing the {ref}`--optimistic_loop` option), the prover _ignores_ any examples that would cause the loop to execute too many times.
+ * In **optimistic mode** (enabled by passing the {ref}`--optimistic_loop` option), the Prover _ignores_ any examples that would cause the loop to execute too many times.
 In optimistic mode, the rule `bogus_rule` above would be reported as passing.